paulscherrerinstitute/ecmccfg/examples/mcu1025_slitdemo/readme.md

 2. Slit gap/opening (virt)
 3. Right blade (normal)
 4. Left blade (normal)
-5. Timing (virt), connected to signal generator or timing system or..
+5. Timing (virt), connected to signal generator or timing system
 6. Amplitude

 Both gap and position are configuerd to oscillate in sinus. with freq. set by axis 5 and amplitude defined by axis 6.